Cathcart Circle Lines: 2024

-The line now features a number of different services, however these are considerably reduced from pre-coronavirus levels.
-Basic service levels (Monday to Sunday, off-peak) give 2 trains per hour between Glasgow Central and Neilston, 1 train per hour between Newton and Glasgow Central via Maxwell Park and 1 train per hour between Newton and Glasgow Central via Crosshill.
-There are currently only 6 trains per day which operate the circular service, with none operating on a Saturday or Sunday.
-These 6 services are peak only, with 3 operating during the morning peak and 3 during the evening peak.
-In the morning peak, 2 of these services operate clockwise and the other operates anti-clockwise and in the evening peak all 3 services operate anti-clockwise.
+The line now features a number of different services, with frequencies similar to those before the COVID-19 pandemic.
+Basic service levels (Monday to Sunday, off-peak) give two trains per hour between Glasgow Central and Neilston, one train per hour between Newton and Glasgow Central via Maxwell Park and one train per hour between Newton and Glasgow Central via Crosshill.
+There are also two trains per hour which operate a loop service from Glasgow Central to Glasgow Central via Cathcart.
+One train per hour operates clockwise, calling first at Pollokshields East, and the other anti-clockwise.
+A daily express service also operates between Neilston and Glasgow Central in the morning peak, serving all stations between Neilston and Muirend, then operating non-stop to Glasgow Central.